GED (General Educational Development) Tests are an option for adults who never received a high school diploma. GED Tests cover four subject areas:

 Think you're ready for the real thing?

 Locate a GED testing center near you to register for the test.
-Testing costs vary by state and can run anywhere up to $80 or more.
+Testing costs vary by state and cost $30 per test or a total of $120 for all four tests.

 Scores to Aim For